umbraco/UmbracoDocs/Tutorials/Editors-Manual/Getting-Started-With-Umbraco/Deleting-and-Restoring-Pages/index-v9.md

 ## Moving a Deleted Page from the Recycle Bin

-To move deleted pages from Recycle Bin:
+To move deleted pages from the Recycle Bin:

 1. Right-click the page you wish to move from the Recycle Bin and select **Move**.
-Alternatively, click **•••** next to the page from the Recycle Bin and select **Move**.
+Alternatively, click **•••** next to the page in the Recycle Bin and select **Move**.

     ![Move Menu 1](images/Move-menu-v9.png)